axonasif/dotsh/README.md

 # Features

 Most of these features stemmed from my personal needs, I simply couldn't wait but try implementing them myself as long it's possible within the context of `dotfiles` layer on Gitpod.
-I really like how programmable Gitpod can be unlike anything out there! (although I wish it was more obvious)
+I really like how programmable Gitpod can be unlike anything out there! (although I wish it was more obvious).
+Another reason was to avoid repetitive work while answering some frequent questions at the Gitpod Discord server that required manual handcrafting for each scenario, an unified ~~solution~~ workaround was needed until these features exist at Gitpod.

 ## Fast installation